silvercircle/nvim/doc/docs/tweaks.md

 ```
 { .annotate }

-{==
+!!!Note

     Please note line 1 and 8.
 Do not change them.
 When changing values, always use `tweaks-dist.lua` as a
     reference.
 Do not change to many values at once, it will make it more difficult to find settings
     responsible for problems.

-==}

 The **most important** setting to edit in the tweaks is the `lsp` table, because this contains all the
 paths for the supported LSP server binaries.
 If you install them with Mason, you should not need to edit